5ifar/Business_Insights_360/Project Implementation/Documentation.md

 2. We need Net Sales values as the X Axis and the Gross Margin values as the Y Axis and the Gross Margin % values as the Bubble size.
 Add region field as the Legend.
 3. Copy the FY, Quarters & YTD-YTG Slicers from Finance View to Sales View and Sync them across pages.
 4. Add an additional Region, Market & Customer fields Dropdown Slicers for country-specific business users.

+`Step 3: Building Product Performance visual`

+1. Copy the Customer Performance visual and replace the customer field in Rows by segment, category & product fields to aid drill down on product level.

+`Step 4: Building Unit Economics visual`

+1. Add a Donut chart with P&L Values measure as the Values and Description field as Legend.
+Now in the Filters pane, filter the Description field to only show Net Sales, Pre Invoice Deduction & Total Post Invoice Deduction.
+2. Set Detail Labels Display Units as None.
+Align the legend to top center.
+Disable legend title.
+3. Copy the above visual and change Description field filter to only show Total COGS & Gross Margin.
+This is a breakdown of Net Sales from above visual.